-In Table 9, Panel A, we consider a counterfactual where we lift KIP everywhere in the city.
-This amounts to setting $(\tau_i, \overline{u_i}^g)$ in each KIP region to match the values in the corresponding non-KIP region.
-We report percentage changes in \overline{U}^g by groups in columns 1 and 2 and a weighted average of the two in column 3.

-Overall, H types gains 5% and L types lose 2.1%, with the city as a whole experiencing welfare gains of 3.1% and a 2.3% population increase.
-Qualitatively, our findings are similar to those in Gechter and Tsivanidis (2023), who show that formal workers benefit from redevelopment whereas displaced informal residents are hurt.31
+As a benchmark, we begin by considering a counterfactual where we lift KIP everywhere in the city.
+This amounts to setting ($\overline{u}i{}^g$, τ_i) in each KIP region to match the values in the corresponding non-KIP region.
+We present the results in Table 8, Panel A. We report percentage changes in \overline{U}^g by groups in columns 1 and 2 and a weighted average of the two in column 3.
+Overall, H types gain 4.4% and L types lose 1.4%, with the city as a whole experiencing welfare gains of 2.9% and a 2.4% population increase.
+Qualitatively, our findings are similar to those in Gechter and Tsivanidis (2023), who show that formal workers benefit from redevelopment whereas displaced informal residents are hurt.
+Our finding of city-wide gains associated with formalization also echo those in Henderson et al. (2020) for Nairobi.